City of New Orleans title block

 Amtrak’s City of New Orleans schedule

-This schedule comes from Amtrak.com, and Amtrak can alter it at any time.
+Amtrak.com provides this schedule, and Amtrak reserves the right to alter it at any time.
 Always refer to the “e-ticket” in your app or log into the website to verify the times before leaving for the station.

 The most recent verification of these times occurred on August 20, 2024.